 3. Changes in the facial skeleton;

-4. Dental problems - malocclusion, caries, violation of the eruption of permanent teeth;
+4. Dental problems - malocclusion, caries, impaired eruption of permanent teeth;

 5. Bronchial asthma;

-Adenotomy, although much less common, is also performed in adult patients.
+Adenotomy, although much less common, is also performed on adult patients.
 The reason may be:

 • Frequent respiratory infections with diagnosed adenoiditis;

-Contraindications to the removal of adenoids have also been identified.
+Contraindications to adenoid removal are also defined.
 Among them:

 1. Age up to two years;

-2. Acute infectious pathology (flu, chickenpox, intestinal infections, etc.) until it is completely cured;
+2. Acute infectious pathology (influenza, chicken pox, intestinal infections etc.) until it is completely cured;

 3. Congenital malformations of the facial skeleton and anomalies in the structure of blood vessels;